 - The whole premise of the Wayans brothers' White Chicks.

 - Subverted in To Wong Foo, Thanks for Everything, Julie Newmar.
 When the three drag queens are stranded in a Midwestern hick town, it seems that the townsfolk don't know the true sex of the "career girls".
 However, it's revealed at the end that they knew for awhile and simply didn't care.

 - In the first Scooby-Doo live action movie, dogs aren't allowed on the plane, so Shaggy brings his grandma...

-- Used in 12 Monkeys at the end, the protagonists use store bought disguises (a glued on mustache for the man and a blonde wig for the woman) to get through airport security and escape to Florida.
+- Used in Twelve Monkeys at the end, when the protagonists use store bought disguises (a glued on mustache for the man and a blonde wig for the woman) to get through airport security and escape to Florida.

 - In the Universal film Sherlock Holmes and the Secret Weapons, his disguise as a German book salesman.
 Sherlock doesn't typically appear at the very beginning of the films and the make-up work was very good.
 Much more noticeable in the earlier Hound of the Baskervilles film.

 - Guy Ritchie's more recent movie also featured a scene where Sherlock adopted a fake nose, hat, eye patch, and some stones in his mouth to disguise himself.

 - FBI Agent Paul Smecker (Willem Dafoe) in The Boondock Saints dresses up as a woman and hams up a Brooklyn accent to help out the brothers, completely (and I do mean completely in one case) fooling two mob goons.

 - Chevy Chase in Fletch swaps into and out of about 10 different disguises throughout the film.
 Including insurance adjuster, busboy, vagrant and basketball star (with afro and going one-on-one vs Kareem Abdul-Jabbar).